Plantigrade

 Among extinct animals, most early mammals such as pantodonts were plantigrade.
 A plantigrade foot is the primitive condition for mammals; digitigrade and unguligrade locomotion evolved later.
 Among archosaurs, the pterosaurs were partially plantigrade and walked on the whole of the hind foot and the fingers of the hand-wing.
+Out of the plantigrade animals, only a few, such as humans, kangaroos and certain rodents, are obligate bipeds, while most others are functional bipeds.

-List of plantigrade mammals
+List of plantigrade animals

-Plantigrade mammal species include (but are not limited to):
+Plantigrade animals species include (but are not limited to):